haiphucnguyen/mycollab2/mycollab-app-community/src/main/installer-resources/README.md

 * [Premium] Manage invoices per client
 * Add the new task navigation buttons
 * Add the new issue navigation buttons
+* Site administrator can define the default timezone, language, date formats
 * Other minor improvements

 **Bug Fixes**